kcaze/magical_vacation_translation/tools/README.md

 # Hacking Tools

 For ease of creating UI's + the benefit of portability, the tools for translating Magical Vacation are written in HTML/JS.
 To run them, start a server in the root of the repository, and navigate to a url like `tools/scriptdecoder.html`.
-The ROM should be placed in the root directory as `magicalvacation.gba`.